noammalca1/AXI4-Lite-to-APB-Bridge-with-Asynchronous-CDC/README.md

-# AXI4-Lite-to-APB-Bridge-with-Asynchronous-CDC
-Provide a small, easy-to-verify bridge that accepts AXI4-Lite transactions on the fast side and performs APB transfers to low-speed peripherals on the slow side.
-The bridge acts as an AXI4-Lite slave and as an APB master to selected peripherals, translating protocol and synchronizing clock domains.
+# AXI4-Lite to APB Bridge with Asynchronous CDC

+This project implements a robust bridge between an **AXI4-Lite** master (fast clock domain) and an **APB** slave (slow clock domain).
+It features asynchronous FIFOs for safe Clock Domain Crossing (CDC) and a fully verifiable testbench.

-## Data & Control Flow
+## 1. System Data & Control Flow

+This diagram illustrates how data flows from the AXI Master, through the CDC FIFOs, to the APB FSM, and back.

 ```mermaid
 graph LR